strohitv/splatnet3-token-util/readme.md

    - `{APPLANGUAGE}` will be replaced with the language of the app / phone (`lang`)
 7. The final file will be written to `./config.txt` and can be used by other applications.

 Most of these settings can be changed in `./config/config.json` which gets generated the first time the script is started.
+Please be aware that `./config/config.json` will be written to disk on each run, ensuring it always contains the current configuration settings.
+This means manual edits and fields will be overridden!

 ## Important parts of the project
 Here is a list of some important files and directories of the project structure